1) Corporate information

 All assets and liabilities have been classified as current and non-current as per the Company's normal operating cycle.
 Based on the nature of services rendered to customers and time elapsed between deployment of resources and the realisation in cash and cash equivalents of the consideration for such services rendered, the Company has considered an operating cycle of 12 months.

 The statement of cash flows has been prepared under indirect method, whereby profit or loss is adjusted for the effects of transactions of a non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and items of income or expense associated with investing or financing cash flows.
 The cash flows from operating, investing and financing activities of the Company are segregated.
-The Company considers all highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value to be cash equivalents.
+The Company considers all highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value to be cash equivalents.

-Company.
+These standalone financial statements have been prepared in Indian Rupee (?) which is the functional currency of the Company.
 Foreign currency transactions are recorded at exchange rates prevailing on the date of the transaction.
 Foreign currency denominated monetary assets and liabilities are retranslated at the exchange rate prevailing on the balance sheet dates and exchange gains and losses arising on settlement and restatement are recognised in the statement of profit and loss.
 Non-monetary assets and liabilities that are measured in terms of historical cost in foreign currencies are not retranslated.

 The material accounting policy information related to preparation of the standalone financial statements have been discussed in the respective notes.